8.2. Mathematical Functions

 Truncate number

-Result typesingle argument: integer type, DOUBLE PRECISION
+Result typesingle argument: integer type, DOUBLE PRECISION or DECFLOAT;

 two arguments: numerical, matching first argument